GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/asset-inventory-feed-remediation/README.md

 Once done testing, you can clean up resources by running `terraform destroy`.
 To persist state, check out the `backend.tf.sample` file.

-## Testing the example
+## Testing the blueprint

-The terraform outputs generate preset `gcloud` commands that you can copy and run in the console, to complete configuration and test the example:
+The terraform outputs generate preset `gcloud` commands that you can copy and run in the console, to complete configuration and test the blueprint:

 - `subscription_pull` shows messages in the PubSub queue, to check feed message format if the Cloud Function is disabled
 - `cf_logs` shows Cloud Function logs to check that remediation works